r3zakalhor/Post-Duplication-Fate-Framework/README.md

 - $sudo apt install build-essential cmake zlib1g-dev libboost-dev libx11-dev libboost-filesystem1.67-dev

 ## 2) Compile Fate Classifier:

+###### Centralized Fate Classifier is used to reconstruct the gene tree of the aevol populations and generation, also to calculate the probabilities of post-replication fates.
+To compile Centralized Fate Classifier:

 - $cd CentralizedFateClassifier
 - $g++ -std=c++11 CentralizedFateClassifier.cpp GeneTreeConstructor.h probabilitiescalculation.h -o CentralizedFateClassifier